meta-learn/meta-learn.github.io/2021/index.md

 All submissions will be asked to provide **two** contacts who have agreed to review for the workshop.
 These volunteers can, of course, be authors of the submission, or people who have agreed to review on behalf of the authors.
 Depending on their experience reviewing, these contacts will be assigned to either a junior or senior reviewer role.
 All submissions will be ensured at least one senior reviewer, since we will still be directly recruiting for reviewers as in previous years.

-__If you would like to sign up, or recommend somebody, to be either a junior or senior reviewer, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfAWp5swQk0fFP_QN9Agv5WlMWqmoVrP53ygmxLMKpuajjBVQ/viewform?usp=sf_link) by 17 September 2021.__
+Additionally, if you would like to sign up, or recommend somebody, to be either a junior or senior reviewer, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfAWp5swQk0fFP_QN9Agv5WlMWqmoVrP53ygmxLMKpuajjBVQ/viewform?usp=sf_link) by 17 September 2021.

 <!--